 - The question now is, where can I use a campaign group?

 There are multiple places where you can use a campaign group.
 You can find a summary here:

 There are 2 ways to get a campaign group into Klipfolio

 - By using one of our Cervinodata Klipfolio template dashboards (more info here)

 - By creating a campaign group data source in Klipfolio (more info here)

-In Google Data Studio
+In Looker Studio